Dire Dawa

-Dire Dawa (Dirree Dhawaa; Diridhaba, meaning"where the Dir hit his spear into the ground" or "The true Dir", ድሬዳዋ, Harari: ድሬዳዋ, lit.
+Dire Dawa (Dirree Dhawaa; Diridhaba, meaning"where the Dir hit his spear into the ground" or "The true Dir", ድሬዳዋ, Harari: ዲርሬዳዋ, lit.
 "Plain of Medicine") is a city in eastern Ethiopia near the Oromia Region and Oromo border and one of two chartered cities in Ethiopia (the other being Addis Ababa, the capital).
 Dire Dawa alongside present-day Sitti Zone were a part of the Dire Dawa autonomous region of the Somali Region stipulated in the 1987 Ethiopian Constitution until 1993 when it was split by the federal government into a separately administered chartered city.

 It is divided administratively into two woredas, the city proper and the non-urban woredas of Gurgura.